 Rushemy Botter

-As his family, some friends and creative (and romantic) partner Lisi Herrebrugh helped him dismantle and remove the installation for his final academy presentation — big wooden panels boasting the same tropical illustrations by his friend Iwan Smit that were also part of the collection — we sat down with Rushemy, who turned out to be a very friendly, down-to-earth, yet very ambitious young man with significant dreams.
-A person who’s not afraid to get his hands dirty, having had to work hard to get where he is today, but with great excitement for what’s still to come.
-Despite that it will continue to be very hard work from this moment on.
+As his family, some friends, and creative (/romantic) partner Lisi Herrebrugh helped him dismantle and remove the installation for his final academy presentation—big wooden panels featuring the same tropical illustrations by his friend illustrator Iwan Smit that were also part of the collection—we sat down with Rushemy, who turned out to be a very friendly, down-to-earth, yet highly ambitious young man with significant dreams.
+A person who’s not afraid to get his hands dirty, having worked hard to get where he is today, yet full of excitement for what’s still to come, despite knowing that it will continue to be very hard work from this point on.

-The fact that he won the remarkable number of five graduation prizes (among which are the Dries van Noten and Ann Demeulemeester accolade) probably also still resonated in his high spirits.
-Rushemy shared with us that before having found his love for fashion, he was in the military for a while.
-When he came to Antwerp four years ago, he had already finished a technical fashion education in The Netherlands, where he discovered his ambition to have his own label one day.
-And despite what he felt at the time when he started his studies in Antwerp: he knows now that he wouldn’t have grown into a designer who is able to tell the stories that are only his own without the academy.
-Now he is ready to take on the world.
+The fact that he won the remarkable number of five graduation prizes (including the Dries van Noten and Ann Demeulemeester accolades) probably still resonated in his high spirits.
+Rushemy shared with us that, before finding his love for fashion, he was in the military for a while.
+When he came to Antwerp four years ago, he had already completed a technical fashion education in The Netherlands, where he discovered his ambition to have his own label one day.
+And despite what he felt at the time when he started his studies in Antwerp, he now knows that he wouldn’t have grown into a designer capable of telling stories that are uniquely his own without the academy.
+Now, he’s ready to take on the world.

-Having been part of a large group of international fellow students (18 Master graduates in total!), clearly proved to be a fruitful environment to discover his personal vision.
-Yet, when we critically observed the collections of the other graduates in his year, few (or maybe none) have been able to distill a personal voice combined with a certain societal relevance into their creations quite as striking as Rushemy did with his collection.
-In the current fashion environment a lot of the young designers not strictly focus on the education that is at hand at a certain academy, but also consciously seem to position themselves on the ever-growing platform of that particular institute as a direct stepping stone to start a label while the international limelight of graduation is still upon them.
-Which, obviously, isn’t necessarily the right moment to start for everyone, but with a new class stepping up every year, the association with the school’s platform will fade even quicker than it came to life.
+Being part of a large group of international fellow students (18 Master’s graduates in total!) clearly proved to be a fruitful environment for discovering his personal vision.
+Yet, when we critically observed the collections of the other graduates from his year, few (or maybe none) were able to distill a personal voice combined with societal relevance as strikingly as Rushemy did with his collection.
+In today’s fashion environment, many young designers don’t strictly focus on the education at hand at a certain academy, but also consciously position themselves on the ever-growing platform of that institute, using it as a stepping stone to start their own labels while the international limelight of graduation is still upon them.
+Which, obviously, isn’t necessarily the right moment for everyone.
+But with a new class stepping up every year, the association with the school’s platform fades as quickly as it comes to life.

-Rushemy stepped into that limelight already last year, when he took the stage with his third year collection presentation in Antwerp, which left a deep impression when we witnessed it.
-Subsequently — assisted by the ‘viral proof intervention‘ of Young Thug during the VFILES presentation of the same collection at New York Fashion Week a month later — Rushemy’s creations with a militaristic aesthetic worn by an army of dark-skinned models, showed Mongrel Mob inspired motorcycle gang references and presented a clear activist message, which gathered him worldwide attention.
-For some, those driven by the holy grail of visibility instead of significant ideas, this moment of fame would probably have been enough to search for more of the same from that moment on.
+Rushemy stepped into that limelight last year when he presented his third-year collection in Antwerp, which left a deep impression when we witnessed it.
+Subsequently—assisted by the ‘viral intervention’ of Young Thug during the VFILES presentation of the same collection at New York Fashion Week a month later—Rushemy’s creations, with a militaristic aesthetic worn by an army of dark-skinned models, showed Mongrel Mob-inspired motorcycle gang references and presented a clear activist message, which garnered him worldwide attention.
+For some, especially those driven by the holy grail of visibility rather than significant ideas, this moment of fame would probably have been enough to search for more of the same from that point on.

-Instead, Rushemy returned to Antwerp to actually finish his education and, together with Herrebrugh, started working on his final farewell to Walter van Beirendonck & co, which would also mean his final presentation to the world on the academy stage in Antwerp.
-It resulted in a search for new layers of depth in his work, partly based on all of these interesting experiences in the fashion world outside of Antwerp, but also through a new level of narrativity.
-He found his inspiration on Curaçao, a former Dutch island colony in the Caribbean, where his families’ roots lay.
+Instead, Rushemy returned to Antwerp to finish his education and, together with Herrebrugh, began working on his final farewell to Walter van Beirendonck & co.
+This would also mean his final presentation to the world on the academy stage in Antwerp.
+It resulted in a search for new layers of depth in his work, partly influenced by his experiences in the fashion world outside Antwerp, but also by a new level of narrative.
+He found his inspiration in Curaçao, a former Dutch island colony in the Caribbean, where his family’s roots lie.

 Rushemy on what inspired him for his graduation collection: